zaratepablo/zaratepablo.github.io/_pages/about.md

   - /about.html
 ---

-I am an Economist from Argentina, interested in applied microeconomics and econometrics.
-I have a BA in Economics from the Universidad de San Andrés in Argentina and I am finishing a MA in Economics.
+<div style="text-align: justify"> I am an Economist from Argentina, interested in applied microeconomics and econometrics.
+I have a BA in Economics from the Universidad de San Andrés in Argentina and I am finishing a MA in Economics. </div>